Leomelonseeds/UltimaAddons/README.md

 ### Other
 - You cannot make additional claims beyond 1 claim if you do not have a nexus.
-- You cannot create outposts or challenge if you do not have a neuxs.
+- You cannot create outposts or challenge if you do not have a nexus.
+- Turrets can be destroyed by TNT explosions, even if the Kingdom has anti-explosion misc upgrade.

 ## Custom Enchantments
 The plugin also hooks into AdvancedEnchantments' API to provide the following custom effects: